benbjohnson/litestream.io/content/guides/docker/index.md

 as a sidecar or within the same container as your application.
 You will need a [Docker][docker] installed on your machine for this guide.

+{{< alert icon="❗️" text="The host and container must use the same OS.
+For example, running SQLite on macOS and running Litestream on Linux will not work as they use different locking mechanisms." >}}

 [docker]: https://www.docker.com/